New Zealand TEA Party

-The New Zealand TEA Party (Taxpayers and Entrepreneurs Alliance) is an unregistered political party in New Zealand.
-The party is led by John Hong.
+The New Zealand TEA Party (Taxpayers and Entrepreneurs Alliance) was a registered political party in New Zealand.
+The party was led by John Hong.
 The party contested the 2020 general election, but did not win any seats.

 Policies

-The party defines itself as anti-racist, socially democratic, and fiscally conservative.
-It supports reform of the Family Court of New Zealand.
-Party policies include support for business, opposition to capital gains taxes, embracing migration and multiculturalism, and opposition to legalisation of recreational cannabis consumption.
+The party defined itself as anti-racist, socially democratic, and fiscally conservative.
+It supported reform of the Family Court of New Zealand.
+Party policies included support for business, opposition to capital gains taxes, embracing migration and multiculturalism, and opposition to legalisation of recreational cannabis consumption.

-It has no connection to the American Tea Party movement.
+It had no connection to the American Tea Party movement.

 History

 Foundation

-The party was founded by two former Auckland mayoral candidates, John Hong and Susanna Kruger, and it includes a third; John Palino, who ran his electorate campaign from Florida, where he is currently living during the COVID-19 pandemic.
+The party was founded by two former Auckland mayoral candidates, John Hong and Susanna Kruger, and it included a third; John Palino, who ran his electorate campaign from Florida, where he was living during the COVID-19 pandemic.
 At its creation, the party was co-led by Hong and Kruger.
-The party's website describes Roger Douglas as its patron.
+The party's website described Roger Douglas as its patron.